How to Keep Cucumbers Crisp

 I like to chop my herbs just before assembly so they stay vibrant and don’t oxidize or lose their fresh aromatics.

-Step 2: Slice Cucumbers and Make the Vinaigrette
+Step 2: Prep Veggies and Whisk Vinaigrette

 - 2 large cucumbers